catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

   Welcome to my 192.168.2.201

 The loadbalancer is alternating the traffic between these two servers on every request.
-To keep our service up and running and make it resilient to failure, we are going to create a ``loadbalancer_member_health`` alarm.
+To keep our service up and running and to make our service resilient to failure, we are going to create a ``loadbalancer_member_health`` alarm.
 The alarms function is to watch for failures in any of the loadbalancer members and initiate an autohealing action on them.

 .. code-block:: bash